-Please join us for Listening as architectural practice a lecture featuring panelists:
+Please join us for Advocating for the right to health care a lecture featuring panelists:

-This is the fifth in a series of five lectures on the topic of communication.
+This is the second in a series of five lectures on the topic of communication.

 Praxes of Care asks, “what is an architecture of care?”
 Over four terms–Fall 2021 to Winter 2023–a series of conversations will bring together two or more architects, designers, researchers, artists, activists, and care workers to discuss care processes according to the themes of Attention, Action, Communication, and Maintenance.
 The series is curated by faculty, staff, and representatives of student groups: Treaty Lands Global Stories, Bridge, and the Sustainability Collective.
 Recent calls for change have shifted the discipline toward the underlying social and ecological processes enabled by the production of architecture.
 By listening to and learning about care practices from interdisciplinary perspectives, we can begin to reshape the discipline of architecture into a form of care.

 FALL 2022: COMMUNICATION